srkva/hello-world/README.md

 Just another repository

 Hi there!
 Nelya is with u now.
-I really like sushi,ramen and dancing.
+I'm into genetic engineering.
-Maybe one of u wanna dance with me and have a lunch or dinner w/me?
+Maybe one day i could do the red cat.